 3.4.3 Algorithmically-Generated Domains

 ADGs (YADAV et al., 2010) means the domain name generated by the DGA algorithm.
 The domain name generated by DGA is second-level domain, so this part of the extration is concerned with the SLD in the traffic.
-Our model is trained using black and white lists, and data sources are presented in section 4.1.
+Our model is trained with black and white lists, and data sources are presented in section 4.1.
 We extracted the SLD of each domain name in the list, and calculated their length, entropy and n-gram respectively, where n=2,3,4.
 We chose Random Forests as classifiers.
 When each tree is trained, a data set of the same size as N can be trained (bootstrap sampling) from a full training sample (sample number N).
-Random Forests are trained at a faster rate and can balance errors.
+Random Forests are trained at a faster rate, which can balance errors.

 We get the domain name from the previous module.
-For each SLD, we first remove it if it’s in the white list, and then classify the remaining domains into categories in turn to obtain the suspected ADGs.
+For each SLD, we first remove it if it is in the white list, and then classify the remaining domains into categories in turn to obtain the suspected ADGs.

 3.5 The Extraction of Domain Names